mr-easy/streaming_indicators/README.md

 ## TODO
 - Not all indicators current support compute method.
 - Add documentation.
-- HeikinAshi,ATR depends on key names, eg ('open','close').
+- SuperTrend,HeikinAshi,ATR depends on key names, eg ('open','close').
 Should be independent, i.e. given in input.
 - Implement more indicators.